-As of August 13, 1999, our directors, executive officers, principal stockholders and affiliated entities beneficially own, in the aggregate, approximately 34% of our outstanding voting securities, assuming conversion of convertible securities.
+As of March 29, 2000, our directors, executive officers, principal stockholders and affiliated entities beneficially own, in the aggregate, approximately 32% of our outstanding voting securities.
 Accordingly, these stockholders have the ability to exert substantial influence over the election of our Board of Directors and the outcome of issues requiring approval by our stockholders.
 This concentration of ownership may have the effect of delaying or preventing a change in control.
 This could prevent transactions in which stockholders might otherwise recover a premium for their shares over current market prices.

-We Face the Possibility $\,$ that Nasdaq May Delist our Common Stock from the NASDAQ Smallcap Market.
+We Face the Possibility that Nasdaq May Delist our Common Stock from the NASDAQ Smallcap Market.